dasteihn/minifftw/README.md

 the largest array you'll be able to transform is 40GB large.
 Have a look at [mpi.md](./doc/mpi.md) for details.

+Also note that, just like the C-FFTW, this wrapper initializes and finalizes the Message Passing Interface automatically, without giving you direct control over it.

 ![minifftw callstack](doc/images/fftw-calls.png)